pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

 - Documentation needs an update for the new repo and the build automation from readthedocs must be adjusted.
-- The wiki should be copied from heptapod.
+- The wiki should be copied from Heptapod.
-- buildbot.pypy.org should also look a the new repo.
+- buildbot.pypy.org should also look at the new repo.
 I hope the code is up to the task of interacting with a Git repo.
 - speed.pypy.org tracks changes, it too needs to reference the new location
-- To keep tracking branches with Git notes on new commits, we will activate a [github action](https://github.com/Julian/named-branch-action) by Julian to add a Git branch note to each commit.
+- To keep tracking branches with Git notes on new commits, I activated a [github action](https://github.com/Julian/named-branch-action) by Julian to add a Git branch note to each commit.
 Please see the README there for directions on using Git notes.